Save up to 25%… Shop Our Birthday Sale Now!

 Fly Agaric - Amanita Muscaria

-The Amanita muscaria is one of the most common types of wild red mushrooms.
-It is sometimes referred to as the fly agaric.
-It’s extremely easy to identify because of its prominent red crown with white flecks.
+The Amanita muscaria is one of the most common types of red-capped wild mushrooms.
+It’s sometimes referred to as the fly agaric.
+It’s extremely easy to identify because of its prominent red cap with white flecks.

 At first, this mushroom’s crown resembles a white egg when it pops up from the ground.
 It then gradually assumes a hemispherical shape and turns yellow or orange before finally turning red.

-This species of red mushroom becomes wider as it grows, eventually reaching a diameter of up to 8 inches.
-Its surface becomes covered in irregular white spots that resemble warts, which are simply the remnants of the white, spikey, egg-like “shell” the mushroom emerges from.
+This species of red mushroom becomes wider as it grows, eventually reaching a diameter of up to eight inches.
+Its surface becomes covered in irregular white spots that resemble warts.
+These spots are simply the remnants of the white, spikey, egg-like “shell” the mushroom emerges from.

 Watch the video below to see a timelapse of Amanita muscaria growing and emerging from its “shell.”